Lemons N Lyme

 • Mix together the flours, baking powder, salt, and cinnamon and place in the fridge for 10 minutes.

 • In a small bowl, whisk together the egg, yogurt, and vanilla extract.
-Add to the flour-butter mixture and use a fork to combine everything into an even dough.
+Add to the flour mixture and use a fork to combine everything into an even dough.
 If it's too dry and not coming together, add in more yogurt/cream 1 tablespoon at a time.

 • While the dough is chilling, preheat the oven to 350F.